-The goal of proofreading is to make sure that whatever you write comes across the way you intended it to, is accurate and readable.
+The goal of proofreading is to ensure that whatever you write comes across the way you intended and is accurate and readable.

-You want to ensure that whoever gets to read your content enjoys it, understands it, and gets meaning and value from it.
+You want to ensure that whoever gets to read your content enjoys, understands, and gets meaning and value from it.

-You achieve this by ensuring that your written content is free of spelling, typographical and punctuation errors among other grammatical mistakes.
+You achieve this by ensuring that your written content is free of spelling, typographical, and punctuation, among other grammatical mistakes.

 The way you write determines how the intended audience views and judges you.
-If you write clearly, the reader will create a good impression of you.
+If you write clearly, the reader will understand you well.

-It is possible for you to think that since you have done good research about your concept, the intended audience will love your document.
+You can think that since you have researched your concept well, the intended audience will love your document.

-Your concept might be the best but if there are typos, the intended reader will be turned off.
+Your concept might be the best, but the intended reader will be turned off if there are typos.
 They will find it hard to go through it and might finally discredit it.

-And even when you think that you have perfect grammatical skills, you are likely to make mistakes.
+And even when you think you have perfect grammatical skills, you will likely make mistakes.
 This is why proofreading matters a lot.